IrenaeusChan/mobaseq_dev/README.md

 Definitions:
 Metastatic Burden = (Total Cell Number in Tissue / Total Cell Number prior to Transplantation) / (Total Cell Number for sgSafe Ctrl / Total Cell Number for sgSafe Ctrl prior to Transplantation)

+Metatstatic Seeding = (Total Colony Number in Tissue / Total Cell Number prior to Transplantation) / (Total Colony Number for sgSafe Ctrl / Total Cell Number for sgSafe Ctrl prior to Transplantation)

+Peak Mode = How many doublings needed to reach the current Cell Number, i.e. 2^PeakMode = Cell Number

+Distance/Outlier Score = Ideally if MetBurden and MetSeeding are 1, then the Distance/Outlier Score should be 0.
+If the Distance/Outlier Score is greater than 0, then the sample is an outlier.

+If MetBurden > MetSeeding this indicates that this sgID is a Tumor Suppressor If MetBurden < MetSeeding this indicates that this sgID is a Oncogene/Tumor Promoter

 MOBASeq
 =======
 Major Changes: